weaveworks/vscode-gitops-tools/README.md

 4. Follow [Install from VSIX](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) instructions to install the resulting `vscode-gitops-tools-0.x.0.vsix` extension package in vscode for local testing.

 Install from `.vsix` file step is only required for testing the latest version of GitOps extension.
 Devs and DevOps will be able to download and install it from [VSCode Marketplace](https://marketplace.visualstudio.com/search?term=gitops&target=VSCode) when this vscode extension MVP is released and published.

+# Data and telemetry

+The GitOps Tools Extension for Visual Studio Code collects usage data and sends it to Weaveworks to help improve our products and services.
+Read our [privacy statement](https://www.weave.works/weaveworks-privacy-policy/) to learn more.
+This extension respects the `telemetry.enableTelemetry` setting.